 - Hide your PIN code at all times.

-Travellers cheques are not widely accepted, even in Moscow and St Petersburg, and rarely in other regions.
+Travellers cheques aren't widely accepted, even in Moscow and St Petersburg.

 Safety and security